haskone/socket_chat/README.md

     - '@bot sum of 1 2.5 3' - print sum of numbers
     - '@bot mean of 1 2.5 3' - print mean of numbers

-- print 'incorrect command' to a user in case of any command error
+- print 'incorrect command' to the user in case of any command error
 - logging to file